 - Weight Class: 168g

-For maximum Forehand distance, players need discs that compensate for these challenges, and the Cannon does this in two ways:
+Because Forehand throws are much more commonly affected by off-axis torque (OAT), for maximum Forehand distance, players need discs that provide superior torque resistance, and the Cannon does this in two ways:

-Firstly, the Cannon has the maximum allowable 2.5cm rim width, increasing its rotational inertia (and maintaining its limited spin longer) by putting a very high percentage of total mass around the perimeter (watch our video guide on Rim Width and Speed).
+Firstly, the Cannon has the maximum allowable 2.5cm rim width, increasing its rotational inertia (and thereby increasing its torque-resistance) by putting a very high percentage of total mass around the perimeter (watch our video guide on Rim Width and Speed).